Do Go On - Do Go On Presents: Arty Facts - Vault

 How much?

-Mine would be made of cardboard if it was up to me.
+My movie made a cardboard if it was up to me.

 Would it still be this thick?